DSTI-XMLProject/Collaborative-Real-Estate-Platform/README.md

 ## 📌 Project Overview

 This project involves designing and utilizing an **XML database** for a collaborative real estate platform.
-The platform connects various entities such as properties, buyers, sellers, tenants, lessors, real estate agencies, agents, and service providers (e.g., home inspectors, maintenance services).
-It enables functionalities like property searches, booking visits, managing transactions, and scheduling services.
+The platform connects various entities such as properties, buyers, sellers, tenants and real estate agencies.
+It enables functionalities like property searches, booking visits and managing transactions.

 ## 🏗️ Features & Objectives